PingOne

 2. (Optional) Use language localization to configure one or more languages and modify the PingOne Verify text fields that are presented to end users.

-3. (Optional) If you enabled through phone or email verification in your policy, create notification templates.
+3. (Optional) If you enabled one-time passcode (OTP) through phone or email verification in your policy, create notification templates.

 1. Read Getting started with the PingOne APIs.